Recently, I talked to a guy who is living in the United States on an E2 Visa.

 #4 Find an Employer Sponsor

-Oftentimes, E2 investor-entrepreneurs have skills that are rare in the job market.
-If you posses such in demand job skills, you may be able to find an employer who would be willing to sponsor you for an employment based green card.
+Oftentimes, super talented E2 investor-entrepreneurs and their equally talented spouses have skills that are rare in the job market.
+If you or your spouse have some seriously in-demand job skills, you might be able to find an employer who’s willing to file an employment-based green card application for you.

-To obtain an employment based green card, your future employer would likely have to go through the PERM process.
-PERM stands for “Program Electronic Review Management.”
-It requires the employer to go through a recruitment process to show the US government that there are no US workers who meet the minimum qualifications for the job.
-Unfortunately, the costly and tedious process oftentimes discourages employers from attempting sponsorship.
+To make that happen, your future employer will typically go through the PERM process.
+It’s short for “Program Electronic Review Management,” and it’s a tedious process designed to ensure that there are no US workers who meet the minimum qualifications for the job.

 #5 Family Member Sponsorship

 There are a number of people who can sponsor foreign national family members for a green card.
 Unfortunately, many family based immigration categories are subject to a long wait before a green card can be issued.
-However, if you have a US citizen spouse or child who is over the age of 21, you qualify as an immediate family member.
-Such immediate family members are not subject to the preference system that limits the number of new green cards that are issued each year.
-Thus, if you qualify as an immediate relative you could have a relatively smooth and fast path to a green card.
+However, if you have a US citizen spouse or child who is over the age of 21, you might qualify as an immediate family member.
+And here’s the good news: immediate family members aren’t subject to the same preference system that can hold up other types of family-based green cards for years.

 One fairly complex path to a green card exists for people who leave the United States and their E2 enterprise to establish a new company abroad.
-If you are interested in this route, you could establish the company, then allow someone else to run it while you work in the business as a manager.
-After working in the business for one year in a managerial capacity, you could transfer to the US to manage a new office on an L1a Visa.
+If you are interested in this route, you could establish the company, then allow someone else to run it while you work in the business as a high level manager or executive.
+After working in the business for one year in a qualifying management or executive role, you could transfer to the US to manage a new office on an L1a Visa.
 If you work as a manager in the US on the L1a Visa, the company could attempt to sponsor you for a green card in the Eb1C green card category.

 Additional Considerations for the Green Card Process

 There are a few things that are important to mention about going from E2 to Green Card status.
-One thing to keep in mind is that there are tax implications for those who obtain a green card.
+One thing to keep in mind is that there are oftentimes tax implications for those who obtain a green card.
 Once you obtain a green card, the US government will tax you on worldwide income.
 This is oftentimes a justification for remaining in E2 status.
-Under the E2, you are only taxed for income that you earn in the US.
+Make sure to talk to a tax professional to fully explore this issue.

-Another thing to keep in mind is that once you obtain a green card, your status will be in jeopardy of you travel outside of the US for an extended period of time.
+Another thing to keep in mind is that once you obtain a green card, your green card status will be in jeopardy of you travel outside of the US for an extended period of time without first obtaining a travel document.
+This may not work well for nomadic entrepreneurs.

 Conclusion—E2 Visa to Green Card Status